 Fernando Alvarez and Urban Jermann (2004), Using Asset Prices to Measure the Cost of Business Cycles, Journal of Political Economy, December 2004, 1223-56.

-FNCE 219 is a course on international financial markets.
-Major topics include foreign exchange rates, international money markets, currency and interest rate derivatives (forwards, options, and swaps), international stock and bond portfolios, and cryptocurrencies.
+Major topics include foreign exchange rates, international money markets, currency and interest rate derivatives, international stock and bond portfolios, and cryptocurrencies.
 Students learn about the features of financial instruments and the motivations of market participants.
-The class focuses on risk management, investing, and arbitrage relations in these markets.
-In addition to course prerequisites, FNCE 101 is recommended.
+The class focuses on risk management, investing, and arbitrage in these markets.
+In addition to course prerequisites, FNCE 101 is recommended but not required.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

-This course covers topics on foreign exchange rates, international money markets, currency and interest rate derivatives (forwards, options, and swaps), international stock and bond portfolios, and cryptocurrencies.
+Major topics include foreign exchange rates, international money markets, currency and interest rate derivatives, international stock and bond portfolios, and cryptocurrencies.
 Students learn about the features of financial instruments and the motivations of market participants.
-The class focuses on risk management, investing, and arbitrage relations in these markets.
-In addition to prerequisites, FNCE 613 is recommended but not required.
+The class focuses on risk management, investing, and arbitrage in these markets.
+In addition to course prerequisites, FNCE 613 is recommended but not required.

 Independent Study Projects require extensive independent work and a considerable amount of writing.
 ISP in Finance are intended to give students the opportunity to study a particular topic in Finance in greater depth than is covered in the curriculum.
 The application for ISP's should outline a plan of study that requires at least as much work as a typical course in the Finance Department that meets twice a week.
 Applications for FNCE 899 ISP's will not be accepted after the THIRD WEEK OF THE SEMESTER.
 ISP's must be supervised by a Standing Faculty member of the Finance Department.